crankd/underscorify/README.md

 - **Bash 4.x or higher** (required for associative arrays used in conflict detection)
 - `sed`, `tr`, and `perl` utilities (usually pre-installed)

 **Important**: The script uses `#!/usr/local/bin/bash` in its shebang line, which means it expects Bash 4.x+ to be installed in `/usr/local/bin/bash`.
 This is typically the case when using Homebrew on macOS, but may not be true on all systems.
+See [Bash Version Requirements](#bash-version-requirements) below.

 ### Setup